 - Even worse is his breakdown when he realizes he's got no choice.

 - At one point in his EarthBound review, the Nerd finds Ness's younger self in Magicant and points out the surprising relevance in young Ness's disdain at his older self being too busy to enjoy the activities he loved back in the day.
 Fast forward a bit to the Nerd's trip in his own personal Magicant, and he finds himself at odds with his own child self, now jaded towards the games he once enjoyed.
 While downplayed to the point of nonchalance, the combination of these two moments hit hard for older audiences, with many commenters in the review's YouTube upload describing how close to home they were.

 - Macaulay Culkin's breakdown during the Home Alone games Christmas episode, as the experience playing the atrocious Home Alone games with the Nerd made him lament how he always wanted as a child to get a game where he was the main protagonist, only to be featured in shitty games of the movie franchise that made him famous.

 - The "Pepsi-TV Game" guy's backstory.
 His life, which was full of wholesome and healthy foods, all changed when he encountered Pepsiman.
 Turns out, those cans of Pepsi that he was drinking are made of his wife, children, and dog after they were turned into Pepsi.
 He had to sell the scraps of the can just to pay for their funerals.
 Mike Butters' acting really sells it.

-- James's cat, Boo, who appeared in several videos, has passed away from cancer on April 27, 2020.
+- James's cat, Boo, who appeared in several videos, most notably his Atari Jaguar review, passed away from cancer on April 27, 2020.

 Tear Jerker / The Angry Video Game Nerd